-Only sure thing in Germany’s tight election: Battles ahead to forge a post-Merkel government
+Tight exit polls in Germany point to long battle over forging post-Merkel government

 The exit polls point to two possible coalition options — nicknamed for various color combinations — that are politically palatable to Laschet or Scholz.

-One is the so-called “traffic light” coalition between the Social Democrats (red), the Greens and the business-friendly Free Democrats (yellow).
+One is the “traffic light” coalition between the Social Democrats (red), the Greens and the business-friendly Free Democrats (yellow).
 The other is the “Jamaica” alliance named after the Caribbean country’s flag: led by the Christian Democrats (black) and including the Greens and the Free Democrats.

-The Greens have made clear it prefers to ally with Scholz’s party.
+The Greens have made clear that they prefer to work with Scholz’s party.
 The Free Democrats lean toward Laschet’s.
 That makes either option hard to broker.

 Peter Neumann, recently brought on as part of Laschet’s “team of the future” to bolster a flagging campaign, said that talks could realistically stretch until Christmas.